rayandasoriya/100DaysOfCode/README.md

 ## Day 86
 Solved 1 coding problem from LeetCode using Python.
 1. The problem is related to rotate a list to right by k places.
 Refer to Day86/Problem 1.pdf for more information regarding the problem.

+## Day 87
+Solved 1 coding problem from LeetCode using Python.
+1. The problem is related to produce a valid string for number plates of the vehicles following a specific rule.
+Refer to Day87/Problem 1.pdf for more information regarding the problem.